abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 chances go up tremendously.
 If you’re a betting person, I would put my bets on that.

-Q: What is the difference between *tanha* and *lobha*?
+Q: What is the difference between *taṇhā* and *lobha*?

-LPP: They are both forms of desire, Pāli words for desire, but *lobha* is a bit more specific in terms of greed: covetousness, the desire that comes from greed. *Tanhā* is a much more generic name for desire.
-In the very first discourse that the Buddha gave, he pointed to *tanha* as the cause of suffering and then he specified *kama tanha*, sensual desire, *bhava tanha*, the desire for becoming, for being, that sense of the self trying to establish itself, and *vibhava tanha*, the desire for non-being, non-becoming, which is pushing away, rejection, fear, aversion.
+A: They are both forms of desire, Pāli words for desire, but *lobha* is a bit more specific in terms of greed: covetousness, the desire that comes from greed. *Taṇhā* is a much more generic name for desire.
+In the very first discourse that the Buddha gave, he pointed to *taṇhā* as the cause of suffering and then he specified *kāma-taṇhā*, sensual desire, *bhava-taṇhā*, the desire for becoming, for being, that sense of the self trying to establish itself, and *vibhava-taṇhā*, the desire for non-being, non-becoming, which is pushing away, rejection, fear, aversion.

-So *tanha* is a much broader term for desire, and it can manifest in aversion, ill will, fear, as well as sensual desire. *Lobha* is much more a sense of greed and is not necessarily focused on say, the sensual, but is an underlying desire seeking an object that is
+So *taṇhā* is a much broader term for desire, and it can manifest in aversion, ill will, fear, as well as sensual desire. *Lobha* is much more a sense of greed and is not necessarily focused on say, the sensual, but is an underlying desire seeking an object that is